Our Dog Registration Form & Kennel Licence Form is available for you to view and print. You will need Adobe's Acrobat Reader to read these documents.

 Local Government (Building and Miscellaneous Provisions) Act.

-This guide in a great source of information.
-Further information is also available from Council's Director of Environmental Services by telephoning 6462 9000.
+Further information is also available from Council's Ranger by telephoning 6462 9000.

 Responsible Animal Owners